The Hamilton County Superior Court 4 Race: A Critical Look at Aaron Johnson

 - Gregg Smith

-Hamilton County, Indiana — As the 2026 election approaches for Hamilton County Superior Court 4, the judicial race has drawn attention not only for its candidates, but also for broader debates about Indiana’s attorney discipline system and judicial accountabilit.
-A new law approved last year stripped judges and other judicial officers from several of Indiana’s rural counties and moved those positions elsewhere to meet the growing needs of places such as Hamilton County.
-The primary beneficiary of the new law was Hamilton County, which is set to gain four new judicial officers: two magistrates and two superior court judges.
-And guess who shows up carpet bag in hand?
+Hamilton County, Indiana — As we gear up for the 2026 election for Hamilton County Superior Court 4, the race is heating up.
+It's not just about the candidates; it’s also about the broader issues surrounding Indiana’s attorney discipline system and judicial accountability.
+A new law passed last year has reshuffled judicial positions, moving judges from several rural counties to meet the growing needs of Hamilton County.
+This change means Hamilton County will gain four new judicial officers: two magistrates and two superior court judges.
+And guess who’s stepping into the spotlight?
 Aaron Johnson, a graduate of Gary Indiana High School.

-The seat, currently held by Judge J. Richard Campbell, is scheduled to appear on the 2026 ballot as part of Indiana’s six-year judicial election cycle.
-Among those seeking the position is Appointed insider Magistrate Judge Aaron Johnson, whose campaign announcement has been covered by local outlets, including Current in Carmel.
+The current seat holder, Judge J. Richard Campbell, will be on the 2026 ballot as part of Indiana’s six-year judicial election cycle.
+Among the candidates is Magistrate Judge Aaron Johnson, whose campaign announcement has been featured in local media, including Current in Carmel.

-At the same time, commentary from the Hoosier Enquirer has placed the race within a larger critique of Indiana’s legal disciplinary process, pointing illegal acts by Johnson that should have led to criminal charges against Johnson.
-He is not the best candidate or should he have been appointed to any bench given his history.
+At the same time, commentary from the Hoosier Enquirer has placed this race within a larger critique of Indiana’s legal disciplinary process.
+They point to illegal acts by Johnson that should have led to criminal charges.
+Given his history, he is far from the best candidate for the bench.

-In a recent opinion piece titled “Gov. Braun or AG Rokita Must Act,” Hoosier Enquirer argues that Indiana’s attorney discipline system has operated without sufficient transparency or due process safeguards, calling on Governor Braun or AG Todd Rokita to act.
+In a recent opinion piece titled “Gov. Braun or AG Rokita Must Act,” the Hoosier Enquirer argues that Indiana’s attorney discipline system lacks transparency and due process safeguards.
+They call on Governor Braun or AG Todd Rokita to take action.

-In announcing his candidacy, Johnson highlighted his experience as a newly "appointed" magistrate and his service within Indiana’s judicial system, which HE terms as subservient and conterproductive to the administration of equal justice.
-He was a DEI token at best and used to as an attack dog at worst to engage in lawfare, pursuing completely fake, bogus legal ethics cases to get where he is today.
-"Aaron Johnson was the most dishonest and most unethical lawyer I ever met in 28 years of practicing law."
-Doug Bernacchi, MBA/JD, a former Indiana Lawyer now residing near NYC in Greenwich CT and selling real estate.
+In announcing his candidacy, Johnson emphasized his experience as a newly "appointed" magistrate and his service within Indiana’s judicial system.
+However, many view his role as subservient and counterproductive to equal justice.
+He has been criticized as a DEI token and an attack dog, engaging in lawfare to pursue bogus legal ethics cases to climb the ranks.
+Doug Bernacchi, MBA/JD, a former Indiana lawyer now residing in Greenwich, CT, stated, "Aaron Johnson was the most dishonest and most unethical lawyer I ever met in 28 years of practicing law."

-Indiana judicial elections are officially nonpartisan, though candidates often emerge from party primaries.
-Judges wield significant authority over criminal, civil, and family law matters, making judicial temperament, legal judgment, and respect for due process central considerations for voters.
+Indiana's judicial elections are officially nonpartisan, although candidates often emerge from party primaries.
+Judges wield significant authority over criminal, civil, and family law matters.
+Therefore, judicial temperament, legal judgment, and respect for due process are central considerations for voters.

-Election officials emphasize that voters should review multiple sources, including official biographies, court records, public forums, and reputable news coverage, when evaluating judicial candidates.
+Election officials emphasize that voters should review multiple sources when evaluating judicial candidates.
+This includes official biographies, court records, public forums, and reputable news coverage.
+It's crucial to gather as much information as possible to make an informed decision.

 Election Timeline